noaione/yuusha-shoukan-ln/sources/v06/chapter2x1.md

 That’s why, it’s okay...
 Even if I don’t have anyone by my side, my beloved children are still around me...

-Yes, I thought.... that I had given up, and I thought... there wasn’t any hint of my wish in my mind at all.
+Yes, I thought... that I had given up, and I thought... there wasn’t any hint of my wish in my mind at all.

 Festival of Heroes...
 The world’s biggest festival held once a decade, where people from Hikari’s homeworld are invited to play the role of Hero...
 It wasn’t